alexisconran/UXMiner/docs/index.rst

-How to Install Webroot Already Purchased
+How to Install Webroot SecureAnywhere Already Purchased using webroot.com/safe Activate
 ========================================
 .. raw:: html